belei-bohdan/samples-azure-web-app-with-github-actions/README.md

-# Sample ASP.NET Core Application Deployment with GitHub Actions
+# Deploying ASP.NET Core Application to Azure Web App with GitHub Actions

 This repository contains a sample ASP.NET Core application and demonstrates how to build and deploy it to an Azure Web App using GitHub Actions.
 The application includes a simple endpoint and integrates with Swagger for API documentation.